 How the Best Inanimate Objects in Pro Wrestling History Have Helped TV Characters

 While it’s debatable whether Mitch the Plant is actually an inanimate object (it doesn’t move but it was alive once) or not, we’ll take a look at his role in the wrestling universe.
 Mitch the Plant’s main tribute to the show was, no doubt, his collision with Ambrose’s head.
 This was actually a culmination of a feud between Ambrose and Chris Jericho over who had the better in-ring talk show.
 Jericho felt like a sore loser and wanted to punish Ambrose by killing the one thing he loved the most – the plant which he named Mitch.
 It was a sad day for flora all over the world, but Mitch’s death didn’t go unnoticed.
 Ambrose got back at him and dedicated his win to the late, but never forgotten plant-friend.

 Sting’s Baseball Bat

 A somewhat plain object takes the second place on our list, but to appreciate its value, you really need to know the context.
-Besides being black, there’s nothing out of the ordinary about this baseball bat, except that it was used by one of the most iconic characters in pro wrestling history – Sting.
-The Sting’s early transition from a surfer blonde to a dark homicidal face-painted lunatic wouldn’t be complete without a prop and the black baseball was just what he needed.
-In a way symbolizing his own sting, the baseball bat helped him take on a number of enemies from Hulk Hogan (the Hollywood one), Flair, Luger, and many others.
-The bas has defined Sting as an absolute badass.
+Besides being all-black, there’s nothing out of the ordinary about this baseball bat, except that it was used by one of the most iconic characters in pro wrestling history – Sting.
+Sting’s early transition from a surfer blonde to a dark, Crow-inspired face-painted lunatic wouldn’t be complete without a prop, and the black baseball was just what he needed.
+In a way symbolizing his own sting, the baseball bat helped him take on a number of enemies from Hulk Hogan, of the Hollywood variety, Ric Flair, Lex Luger, and many others.

 Francesca the Trombone